MaryDonovanMartello/MaryDonovanMartello.github.io/_posts/2020-05-27-InsuranceFraud-R.md

 **Summary**

 This was my first data science project.
-The focus of the course that it was submitted to was statistical analysis using R.  The goal of this project was to use R and statistical analysis to identify significant features in fraudulent insurance claim transactions and to design a classification model to predict whether fraud was reported on the insurance claim transaction.
+The focus of the course was statistical analysis using R.  The goal of this project was to use R and statistical analysis to identify significant features in fraudulent insurance claim transactions and to design a classification model to predict whether fraud was reported on the insurance claim transaction.
 K-Nearest Neighbor was the model tested.
 The paper walks through the steps to the project.

 **Libraries**